skip to main content

 Sports teams and leagues

-When it comes to finding the best streaming service for sports, you want to find the service that carries the teams you love and support.
-Sure, fuboTV has the most sports-oriented channels, but that doesn’t matter if none of those channels carry the sports you enjoy.
+When finding the best streaming service for sports, you need one that carries the teams you love and support.
+Sure, Fubo has the most sports-oriented channels, but it doesn’t matter if none of those channels carry the sports you enjoy.

 Check out our Upcoming Sports Events guide and other sports-specific pages for a better idea of how to watch your favorite leagues.
-We also have more sports viewing guides featured on our CableTV.com Sports hub page.
+We feature many sports viewing guides on our CableTV.com Sports hub page, but here are some to get you started.

 App availability

-After finding your favorite sports and leagues, the next most important thing to be aware of is whether or not the streaming service you choose is available on your preferred streaming platform.
+After finding your favorite sports and leagues, the next most important thing to be aware of is whether the streaming service you choose is available on your preferred device/platform.

 DVR specs and on-demand content

-With live TV streaming services, you’ll want to make sure the amount of Cloud DVR space available to you meets your needs.
+With live TV streaming services, you’ll want to make sure the amount of cloud DVR space available to you meets your needs.
 Sports with events or games that occur several times a week can easily crowd your DVR.
-If your daily schedule makes it difficult to watch sports live, you’ll want to make sure you choose a live TV streaming service with adequate space.
+If your daily schedule makes it difficult to watch sports live, you’ll want to ensure you choose a live TV streaming service with adequate space.

 YouTube TV and Hulu + Live TV are the very best for recording live TV.
-The two services have unlimited DVR space, and all recordings stay active for up to nine months.
+The two services have unlimited DVR space; recordings stay active for up to nine months.

-On-demand streaming services like ESPN+, Peacock, and Paramount+ don’t come with DVR options.
+On-demand streaming services like ESPN+, Peacock, and Paramount+ don’t offer DVR options.
 Because of their on-demand nature, each service automatically stores most live events for a certain duration of time.
 For example, Premier League matches on Peacock are available to stream for 30 days after they air.

 Best streaming services for live sports FAQ